 In addition to the misdemeanor charge in the fifth degree, there are four felony arson charges in New York: arson in the fourth degree, third degree, second degree and first degree.

-Arson in the fourth degree and arson in the second degree
+Arson in the fourth degree and arson in the third degree

 If you recklessly damage a building or vehicle by intentionally starting a fire or causing an explosion, then the charge will be arson in the fourth degree.
 It is a Class E felony.
 N.Y.
 Pen.
 Law § 150.05.
 Recklessness means that when you started the fire or caused the explosion you were aware that there was a substantial risk that the building or vehicle would be damaged, but you ignored that risk.
 N.Y.
 Pen.
 Law § 15.05(3).
 If convicted of arson in the fourth degree the maximum prison sentence is 4 years.